cnvrg/pdf-summarization/batch/README.md

 ```
 {
+    "file1.pdf":
+    {

         0 :
             {
                 "Summary for the entire pdf"
+            }
+    }
+    "file2.docx"
+    {

+        0 :
+            {
+                "Summary for the entire docx"
+            }
     }
 }
 ```